Wild Ones Midcoast Maine Summer 2024 Event Updates

 Join WOMM for talks and walks.
 We will be visiting area nurseries, nature preserves, conservation districts, supporting area organizations, volunteering, clearing invasives, planting natives and always learning.

-May 22Wild Ones Midcoast Maine hosts a Native Seed & Plant SWAP!
-With extra care to prevent any unwanted critters tagging along, we will require all plants to be supplied in bare root form.
-Hose down all roots before you come, and WOMM will provide damp wood chips/saw dust to provide plants protected trip home.
-10:30 AM
+May 22Wild Ones Midcoast Maine hosted a Native Seed & Plant SWAP!
+With extra care to prevent any unwanted critters tagging along, all plants must be supplied in bare-root form.
+Hose down all roots and wrap in damp newspaper or wood shavings before you come.
+WOMM will also provide damp wood chips/saw dust to provide plants a protected trip home.
+10:30 AM-12:00

-Additional Thursday – July 18, 1:00 PM hands-on workshop in collaboration with the Camden Garden Club
+Additional Thursday – July 18, 2:00 PM WOMM presented an enthusiastically received workshop in collaboration with the Camden Garden Club Tour, demonstrating creative and effective container planting with natives.

-WOMM Speaker Series continues in the Fall in preparation for the Wild Ones Midcoast Maine Native Plants Sale at Camden Public Library on Thursday September 15, 2024, Amy Thomas will present on Thursday, September 5, in collaboration with the regular Library series.
+WOMM Speaker Series continues in the Fall.
+Educate yourself about your best garden choices for the Wild Ones Midcoast Maine Native Plants Sale at Camden Public Library on Thursday September 15, 2024, Amy Thomas will present on Thursday, September 5, in collaboration with the regular Library series.

 We’ll begin with a brief overview of the ecological and environmental benefits and importance of using native plants in landscapes and gardens.